 Even such (nowadays) common sense things like the discovery that hygienic conditions in hospitals can save lives, was first criticized and opposed heavily.
 Instead of being praised for his findings, Semmelweis first was considered being a denigrator of the medical trade and was heavily mobbed.

 When Pfarrer Kneipp (1821-1897) came to the conclusion that water was a strong healing agent, he was cited before his bishop and was forbidden to tell what he had found out.

-Dr Dinshah who had sensational findings on light and color therapy was banned comoletely in the US. or less
+Dr Dinshah who had sensational findings on light and color therapy was banned completely in the US.

 Nothing has changed so far.

 When recently in the 80s the Heliobacter Pylory was detected as cause of stomach ulcers, the idea of a bacterial infection was first rejected unanimously by all professionals at the universities.
 It took some years until this theory became standard knowledge.

 Right now, Naturopathy in the Western World is experiencing a renaissance, because people, who are disappointed with the side effects or inefficiency of the conventional medicine, are more and more looking for soft, save and efficient treatments.

 German doctors recognized the new trend and are flocking into weekend classes about naturopathic methods, as they see it a chance to make some extra money with it, since the over and over reformated health system does not pay them adequately any more..